-Drive down I-64, go through the Hampton Tunnel and take a gander at the many ships in port at the World’s largest active Naval Base.
-If you are lucky you may also get to see a ship entering or leaving port as it passes over the tunnel.
+Drive down I-64, go through the Hampton Tunnel, and take a gander at the many ships in port at the World’s largest active Naval Base.
+If you are lucky, you may also see a ship entering or leaving port as it passes over the tunnel.

 10) Stroll the Yorktown Waterfront